Canada is one of the United States' most important trading partners — second behind only Mexico in 2019.

 Don't have a customs broker for your shipment?

 Learn everything you need to know about the basics of customs brokerage.

 The importer of record will be the party listed on the customs documents and is responsible for handling any tariffs owed the U.S. or Canadian governments.

 This party bears responsibility for ensuring compliance with all importing laws.

-The shipper, receiver or even a third party can be the importer of record.
+Either the shipper (seller) or receiver (buyer) can be the importer of record.

 Who Should Be the Importer of Record?

 If you are less experienced with cross-border freight, and your customer on the other side of the border already has a customs broker set up and handles these shipments frequently, it's often a good idea to let them be the importer of record.

 This is common practice.
 Even if you’re ultimately paying the tariffs, the importer of records’ customs broker can handle it up front and then invoice you.